GiantTreeLP/CloudNet-Installer/README.md

 Installer for the [Cloud Network Environment Technology](https://www.spigotmc.org/resources/cloudnet-the-cloud-network-environment-technology.42059/).

+## Version

+The installer is currently installing CloudNET version 2.1Pv30.

 ## Prequisites

 [`curl`](https://curl.haxx.se/) has to be available to be able to download additional files.